ErnestMisha/book-library/README.md

-# Book library REST API app
+# Book library

-This app was created for learning purposes.
-It's built using `mySQL` as a document store along with `X Dev Api` and `fastify` framework as a server.
+App for managing books in library.

 ## Prerequisites